Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 Tip: Nabil-Bank (green-white logo) – withdrawal up to 30,000,00 rupies possible!

 In big cities like Kathmandu, you get money everywhere with your debit card + secret number (as in Germany).
 It should be noted that many banks only allow withdrawals every 24h to 100.00 euros.
 This is not enough for the holiday fund.
-An exception is the Nabil Bank, which allows withdrawals up to just under EUR 300.00.
+One exception is Nabil Bank, which allows withdrawals of up to just under 300.00 euros.

-The courses at ATM machines are currently good and up-to-date.
+The exchange rates at ATM machines are generally good and updated daily.
 Lift off “sufficient” than several times little.
 In most cases, the banks charge you a minimum fee per withdrawal.
-This is about 5.00 euros.
+This is around 5.00 euros.

 If you have a credit card such as Mastercard, Visa etc. with secret number, you can also use it for cash withdrawals at the ATM.
 About the fees for cash withdrawals with an EC or credit card, ask a banker of your trust beforehand ?